The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Scenario IV: Optimized MI RF

 \fbox{\begin{Bitemize}[t]\itemsep 0.01in \item Dual RF Harmonics:\\ $f_{rf,~1}~=~53~MHz$ and $f_{rf,~2} = 106~MHz$\\ $H_{2} = 1176$ and $H_{1} = 588$\\ $R_{H} = f_{rf,~2}/f_{rf,~1} = 2.0$ \item $V_{rf,~1}$ = 400 (kV) and $V_{rf,~2}$ = 200 (kV) (fixed RF voltages) \end{Bitemize}}

-Scenario (IV) is under the same conditions as in scenario (III), except that the secondary RF voltage is 50 $\%$ of the principal RF voltage.
-It is more advantageous in that the RF waveform has a nice plateau around the stable phase of 0 (deg) as shown in Figure~\ref{fig:dualrf-waveform-400-200}.
-Through the longitudinal painting at each turn, a total of 1080 (270 $\times$ 4) microbunches that are injected over 270 turns and further circulated up to 30 (ms) gradually transform into a continuous \textit{macrobunch}, or \textit{long bunch} spanning in between -0.2 (deg) and +0.2 (deg).
-Unlike in Figure~\ref{fig:theta-dualrf-400-300-270t-2700t} (a), localization of macroparticles is not observed in Figure~\ref{fig:theta-dualrf-400-200-270t-2700t} (a) after the injection of 270 turns is complete.
-After further circulation of beams up to 2,700 turns with no further injection, the beam charge distribution becomes smoother in the region of -0.2 (deg) and +0.2 (deg). (see Figures 1.19 and 1.20).
-As a consequence, the bi-modal distribution of charge density observed from the outcome of Scenario (III) is not observed as shown in Figures~\ref{fig:s3-lps-theta-dE-300} through \ref{fig:s3-lps-theta-dE-2700}.
-As the number of injected macroparticles increases, longitudinal painting progresses, and time elapses, the fine structure of charge distribution gradually disappears.
-Eventually, after the 2,700 turns, the contour of charge distribution becomes smoother.
-Including phase offsets without energy jitter, this effect stands out in charge distribution, rather than energy distribution as observed in Scenario (III).
+Scenario IV is under the same conditions as Scenario III, except that the secondary RF voltage setting is 50$\%$ of the principal RF voltage setting.
+Scenario IV is more advantageous than Scenario III in that its \textit{optimized} RF waveform has a nice plateau around the stable phase of 0 (deg) as seen in Figure~\ref{fig:s4_lps_first}.
+Through the parasitic longitudinal painting under the influence of space charge at each turn, a total of 1,080 (4 $\times$ 270) micro-bunches are injected over 270 turns.
+Afterwards, those injected micro-bunches are circulated for as long as 30 (ms), thereby transforming gradually into a continuous \textit{macro-bunch}, or \textit{long bunch} spanning over the region between -0.2 (deg) and +0.2 (deg) within the MI RF bucket.
+Unlike in Figure~\ref{fig:theta-dualrf-400-300-270t-2700t} (a) for Scenario III, localization of macro-particles at two positions is not observed in Figure~\ref{fig:theta-dualrf-400-200-270t-2700t} (a) when the injection over 270 turns is complete.
+After extended circulation of beams up to 2,700 turns with no further injection, the beam charge distribution becomes continuous and smoother in between -0.2 (deg) and +0.2 (deg). (see Figure~\ref{fig:theta-dualrf-400-200-270t-2700t}).
+As a consequence, the bi-modal distribution of charge density observed from Scenario III (Figures~\ref{fig:s3-lps-theta-dE-300} through \ref{fig:s3-lps-theta-dE-2700}) is not observed any longer (Figures~\ref{fig:dualrf-400-200-270t-2700t} through \ref{fig:s4_lps_theta_dE_2700}).
+As the number of injected macro-particles increments, the process of longitudinal painting continues.
+Subsequently, the fine structure of charge distribution gradually vanishes, and the contour of charge distribution becomes smoother after 2,700 turns.
+With phase offsets alone without energy jitter, this painting effect stands out in charge distribution, rather than energy distribution as observed in Scenario III. \black As shown in Figures~\ref{fig:s4_eps} and \ref{fig:s4_vsc}, an encouraging result is obtained with the dual RF harmonic system.
+The longitudinal emittance grows and reaches its equilibrium value, which is about a half of the emittance in the cases of the single RF harmonic system.
+The peak induced voltage ($\hat{V}_{sc}$) due to space charge was computed using asymmetric charge distributions seen in Figure~\ref{fig:s4_vsc}.
+Its peak space-charge voltage rises up to 50 (kV) per turn according to Figure~\ref{fig:s4_vsc}.
+Plotted in Figure~\ref{fig:s4_vpkfd} is the evolution of peak voltage induced by space charge.
+Using the phase modulation in a controlled fashion enables us to maneuver charge distribution, thus resulting in further lowering space-charge voltage.